 August 19, 2021 Update: Last month, MDL class action District Court Judge Nancy Rosenstengel held an initial conference with the plaintiff and defense counsels.
 She announced that she would set a schedule that will timely ensure that these Paraquat lawsuits go to trial.
 The court anticipates that the first Paraquat/Parkinson’s Disease bellwether jury trial will begin on November 15, 2022.
 It also scheduled the final pretrial conference for October 27, 2022.

-This may not feel like soon to victims who are eager for a settlement.
+This may not feel like soon to victims eager for a settlement.
 But for plaintiffs’ Paraquat lawyers, it is good news to get a trial date because it is the first big step towards getting victims the settlement compensation amount they deserve.

 What Is Paraquat?

 Paraquat is legal in the U.S., but the Environmental Protection Agency (EPA), classifies it as a “restricted use” chemical.
-This means that Paraquat can only be bought and used by commercially licensed users (mostly commercial farmers).
+This means that Paraquat can only be bought and used by commercially licensed users (primarily commercial farmers).

 The Paraquat herbicide has been around since the early 1960s.
 The use of Paraquat has rapidly increased over the last 20 years because weeds have become resistant to other products.
-Paraquat is the most commonly used type of restricted-use herbicide in the U.S. Paraquat comes in liquid form and is sprayed onto crops in a variety of ways.
+Paraquat is the most commonly used type of restricted-use herbicide in the U.S. Paraquat comes in liquid form and is sprayed onto crops in various ways.
 Paraquat has a bright blue color and a distinctive odor.

-Paraquat herbicides are manufactured and sold under several different brands or product trade names.
+Paraquat herbicides are manufactured and sold under several brands or product trade names.
 Gramoxone is the most common trade name for Paraquat.
 Gramoxone is manufactured by Syngenta, a global agrochemical company based in Switzerland.